-CEE continued to raise awareness for the importance of financial literacy education for K-12 teachers and students by providing events, lectures, teacher workshops, resources, free lessons and webinars for educators, industry leaders, and people with a vested interest in raising the levels of financial literacy in the United States.
-Our nationwide efforts produced tangible results, including teachers trained in our professional development workshops, an increase in free resources offered, and press coverage of our new National Standards for Financial Literacy.
+CEE continues to raise awareness for the importance of financial literacy education for K-12 teachers and students by providing events, lectures, teacher workshops, resources, free lessons and webinars for educators, industry leaders, and people with a vested interest in raising the levels of financial literacy in the United States.
+Our nationwide efforts produced tangible results, including teachers trained in our professional development workshops, an increase in free resources offered, and press coverage of our new 2014 Survey of the States.

 Industry Leaders Share Their Insights on the CEE Blog

 CEE is pleased to announce that each day in April we are featuring a guest blog post from leaders in financial literacy education.
 Visit the CEE blog for perspectives from educators, journalists, Federal Reserve partners, nonprofit leaders, parents, students and classroom teachers.

 Gen i Revolution Contest Search for the Sweet 16th